BorzXy/serverdata/README.md

+# Warning
+Dont sell this tools because this tools are free
 # How to use
-run start.bat
+run start.bat and
 put your vps ip, port, and put maintenance message!
 # info
-This just server_data.php maker from javascript
+This just server_data.php maker from javascrip
-Dont sell this tools because this tools are free